djmgit/quickcheat/README.md

 ## Contributing

-QuickCheat is a work in progress and if contributions and most welcome.
+QuickCheat is a work in progress and contributions are most welcome.
 If you want to add any feature or fix any bug, please create an issue and send a pull request.